All you wanted to know about BRSR

 How did BRSR come into existence?

 Sustainability Reporting is an overview of a company’s economic, environmental and social impacts, caused by its business process.
-It ensures that the organizations consider their impacts on sustainability issues and enables them to be transparent about the risks and opportunities they face.
+It ensures that the organisations consider their impacts on sustainability issues and enables them to be transparent about the risks and opportunities they face.
 Further, governmental regulation on environment, social and governance (ESG) issues have heightened to protect the rights of citizens and the environment.

 SEBI was one of the early adopters of sustainability reporting for listed entities amongst its global peers.
 The filing of the BRR containing ESG (Environment, Social and Governance) disclosures was first introduced for listed entities in 2012.

-In November 2018, the Ministry of Corporate Affairs (MCA) constituted a Committee on Business Responsibility Reporting for finalizing Business Responsibility Reporting formats for listed and unlisted companies, based on the framework of the National Guidelines for Responsible Business Conduct’ (NGRBCs).
+In November 2018, the Ministry of Corporate Affairs (MCA) constituted a Committee on Business Responsibility Reporting for finalising Business Responsibility Reporting formats for listed and unlisted companies, based on the framework of the National Guidelines for Responsible Business Conduct’ (NGRBCs).

 In August 2020, the Committee addressed various aspects and issues that could improve the quality and utility of disclosures and recommended Business Responsibility and Sustainability Reporting (BRSR) as an update on the existing Business Responsibility Reporting (BRR) to incorporate the current global practices in non-financial sustainability reporting based on the NGRBCs.

-Is BRSR Mandatory?
+Applicability – Is BRSR Mandatory?

 However, companies are encouraged to be early adopters of the BRSR, thus being at the forefront of sustainability reporting.